orieasterly/portfolio/README.md

 - **Seamless Data Integration:**
   - Masterfully integrated diverse data streams using Power Query for a unified view of processing, cooking, and finishing yields for each SKU and batch.
 - **Interactive Visual Storytelling:**
-  - Crafted an engaging dashboard that decodes yield KPIs, enabling users to explore data for actionable insights.
+  - Developed an engaging dashboard that focus on yield KPIs, enabling users to explore data for actionable insights.
 - **Real-Time Data Pulse:**
   - Established automated processes for the dashboard to reflect the most current and accurate yield information.
 - **Advanced Analytics Unleashed:**